Radius of Neutral Layer Solution

 Variables Used

-Stress in Layer - (Measured in Pascal) - Stress in layer is the force acting on the unit area of a material.
+Stress in Layer - (Measured in Pascal) - Stress in Layer is the internal resistance offered by a material to deformation when subjected to external forces.

 STEP 1: Convert Input(s) to Base Unit